vyron-arvanitis/pp-lab/open_quesions.md

 2. *Paul*: GCN - Linear layer investigation? [not]
 4. Clean up the save models [not]
 Every result should be reproducable![?]
+5. this is never used GraphNetwork, should we delete it from models.py?

 **Report**